ezekg/flint/README.md

 ###Foundation

-If you selected `border-box-sizing: true`, then it is *advised* to create a global foundation instance like so,
+If you selected `"border-box-sizing": true`, then it is *advised* to create a global foundation instance like so,

 ```scss
 @include _(foundation);
 ```

-That way your output won't be riddled with `"box-sizing"` declarations everytime you define a span.
+That way your output won't be riddled with `box-sizing` declarations everytime you define a span.
 This will automatically output the rules onto the global selector `*`.
 In the future this might be automatic, but for now I'll keep it manual.

 ###Container